Venus & Mars Retrograde Could Mean Bad News For Wedding Season

 As if these two planets weren't enough, Miller advises avoiding marrying during Mercury retrograde, too — this year, that’s February 16 to March 9, June 17 to July 12, and October 13 to November 3.
 “Mercury is contracts, and weddings are contracts,” she explains.

 If you’ve already planned your dream wedding on one of these unlucky dates, don’t cancel it.
-“What you’re going to do is you’re going to go to City Hall.
+“What you’re going to do is you’re going to go to a registry office.
 You’re not going to tell your mother, you’re not going to tell your friends, and you’re going to celebrate it on the big day, the day you walk down the aisle,” Miller advises.

-But if you want to circumvent disaster, that trip to City Hall does have to include a legally binding marriage.
+But if you want to circumvent disaster, that trip to the registry office does have to include a legally binding marriage.
 “A lot of people say, Oh, I’ll go get the license.
 No, you have to actually get married,” she says.
 “And you're getting married earlier, so this could end up being good for tax reasons.”

 If you haven't chosen your wedding date yet, Miller suggests consulting with a professional astrologer, because there are many factors to keep in mind.
 Generally, it’s considered lucky to get married near one partner’s birthday, because the position of the sun will be near where it is in their natal chart.
 But you also want to keep Mercury, Venus, and Mars in mind, as well as the angles the planets make with each other and what they signify.